dbaeka/fairygui-docs-en/src/guide/index.md

 * Provide plug-in mechanism, according to the needs of the project for the editor to add personality features.

 * Support design function, directly to the design shown in the background, easy to control the precise splicing.

-## Getting Started

-1. Download the FairyGUI editor.
-2. Download the FairyGUI SDK that corresponds to your development platform.
-3. Compare all official website tutorials or [video tutorials](http://www.taikr.com/course/446) against the examples in the SDK (including the UI design in the editor and the runtime code).
-4. Happy start your UI making tour.